Login or Register to make a submission.

 Manuscripts should be submitted online using the journal's Open Journal System (OJS).
 In OJS authors can follow the manuscript through the process towards publication.
 In the submission process include name, e-mail address, ORCID, and affiliation for all authors in the submission’s meta data entry.

-The body of the articles should be organized in sections labelled Introduction, Material and methods, Results, Discussion and References.
+The body of the articles should be organised in sections labelled Introduction, Material and methods, Results, Discussion and References.
 All acknowledgements should be collected under a single heading at the end of the text, preceding References.
 Short communications should be structured in the same way as outlined for standard articles.
 Reviews and Opinions may be organised differently.

 Sampling localities must be followed by a position (latitude and longitude) or an UTM reference, given in a Table if appropriate.